markmfredrickson/optmatch/README.md

 `caliper` argument also applies to `glm` method.
 Calipers are covered in more detail in the next sction.

-The final convenience method of `mdist` is using an arbitrary function.
-When called, this function will receive  two `data.frame`s each of length `nt * nc`, where `nt` is the number of treated units and `nc` is the number of control units.
-The first argument represents the treated units, while the second represents the control units.
-Combined the two variables represent every possible treated-control pair.
-While this might sound complicated at first, it is quite easy to use.
-For example, here is a function that sets distance to infinity if the units differ on `w2` and the difference of `w1` otherwise:

-    example.function <- function(t, c) {
-      ifelse(t$w2 == c$w2, abs(t$w1 - c$w1), Inf)
-    }
-    distances$fn <- mdist(example.function, data = W, z = W$z)

-As in the previous examples, treated and control pairs that have infinite distance will never be matched.
+The final convenience method of `match_on` is using an arbitrary function.
+This function is probably most useful for advanced users of `optmatch`.
+See the documentation of the `match_on` function for more details on how to write your own arbitrary computation functions.

 ### Combining and editing distances